 We are big fans of taking road trips, they are our favorite way to travel, especially when traveling with kids!

 But when you have so many different age groups and interests in your family, it can be hard knowing how to plan a road trip with kids in a way where everyone is entertained and happy.

-We rate doing a road trip with kids as highly enjoyable and memorable travel experience.
-But we understand the thought of being in a confined space with your kids, especially toddlers, is frightening!
+While we think a road trip with kids as highly enjoyable and memorable travel experience, we know it’s also a challenge – the thought of being in a confined car space with your kids, especially toddlers, is frightening!

-Don’t worry, in this road trips planning guide we are here to show you how to plan a road trip with kids so you preserve your sanity and have an amazing adventure!
+That’s why we’ve created this road trips planning guide, so you can plan a family road trip with kids and preserve your sanity and have an amazing adventure!

-- Questions to Ask When Planning a Road Trip with Kids
+- Tips For Planning A Road Trip With Kids

 - How to Plan a Budget for Your Family Road Trip